Northwest University Master Plan, File No. ZON16-02063

 - March 12, 2019: Environmental (SEPA) Determination Issuance

-- April 22, 2019 and 6:00 pm: Joint Public Hearing before Houghton Community Council and Hearing Examiner, Recommendation to City Council
+- May 2019: SEPA Appeal before the Hearing Examiner and Joint Public Land Use Hearing before Houghton Community Council and Hearing Examiner, Recommendation to City Council

 Request for approval of a 20 year Master Plan for the Northwest University Campus.
 Elements of the Master Plan include: